Identifying Ketoses from Carbohydrate Analysis: A thorough look

 While the methods described above are commonly used, more advanced techniques can provide even greater accuracy and detail in identifying ketoses.
 These include:

-• Carbohydrate microarrays: These utilize specific antibodies or lectins to detect and quantify various carbohydrates, including ketoses, in complex samples.
+- Carbohydrate microarrays: These work with specific antibodies or lectins to detect and quantify various carbohydrates, including ketoses, in complex samples.

 Frequently Asked Questions (FAQ)